-The first game to be played at Meadowside was a friendly against Rangers – a 0-1 defeat, but the new ground was generally complimented.
+The first game to be played at Meadowside was a friendly against Celtic – a 0-1 defeat, but the new ground was generally complimented.
 The Daily Record explained just why the new ground was so handy for supporters.

 “Travellers by rail are deposited by Subway and Caldeonian almost at the entrances, while those desirous of a river passage are landed from the Clutha Pier at the southern end of the field.
 Meadowside Park adjoins the river, and last night the lofty gangways of the ocean liners presently in course of construction at Fairfield did duty as a grand stand, from where the horny handed sons of toil found football more engrossing than business.
 Throughout the game there was a passing panorama of river steamers and outward bound vessels of every description, so that a visit to the Thistle ground has other charms than football.”